By Paul Shoul

 At 4:00 am on a cold December morning; the door closed on the long-term parking shuttle headed to Bradley Airport in Connecticut, where I would catch a flight to Mexico to check out the new Iberostar Cancun Star Prestige all-inclusive resort.

-A few hours later, through the madness and magic of modern day flight, I sat on the beach drinking a shot of Don Julio tequila, pondering the turquoise waters of the Caribbean as they gently advanced on pristine white sand.
+A few hours later, through the madness and magic of modern-day flight, I sat on the beach drinking a shot of Don Julio tequila, pondering the turquoise waters of the Caribbean as they gently advanced on the pristine white sand.

 Fly and Flop

 I had been through Cancun years before on my way to Valladolid, Tizimin, Merida, and other parts of the Yucatan, but I have secretly wondered what it would be like to fly and flop at an all-inclusive resort.